WebCabin/wcDocker/README.md

      var myCustomTabFrame = new wcTabFrame(domElem, myPanel);
      myCustomTabFrame.tabOrientation(wcDocker.TAB.LEFT);
      ```
-- **COMING SOON!**
 - **Collapsable panels!** Ability to collapse any panel in the view.
 Collapsed panels appear as a tabbed item on one side, activating the tab will expand your collapsed panel into view where it can be used and then collapsed again, or re-docked back into the panel again!
+- **COMING SOON!**
- - Ability to **assign any DOM element as a panel creation button**.
-A panel creation button can be clicked, or drag+dropped, by the user to create new panels in their view.
+ - Ability to **assign any DOM element as a panel creation widget**.
+A panel creation widget can be drag-dropped by the user to create new panels in their view.

      ```
      {@lang xml}<span class="wcCreatePanel" data-panel="My Custom Panel Type">Create My Custom Panel Type</span>